sara-sabr/ITStrategy/TeamMandate/Presentation.md

 ##### Development

-ESDCs R&D team (and other opt-in ESDC development teams) will turn the business request into PoCs on fully open cloud instances, funded by the Umberalla Fund
+ESDC's R&D team (and other opt-in ESDC development teams) will turn the business request into PoCs on fully open cloud instances, funded by the Umbrella Fund

 ##### Approval